audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 then run `./up.sh` again, or just apply the apps/argo-events.yaml and apps/ci-workflow.yaml manifests with kubectl.

-Remember to replace the `<...>` placeholders with your own values.
+Remember to replace the `<...>` placeholders with your values.

-The webhooks could be created automatically by Argo Events if a api-key with webhooks permission is specified in EventSource manifest - but for this project, we'll create the webhooks manually.
+The webhooks could be created automatically by Argo Events if an API  key with webhooks permission is specified in EventSource manifest - but for this project, we'll create the webhooks manually.
 Just go to the Github repo -> Settings -> Webhooks -> Add webhook.

 #### Test CI / CD